Delivering high quality music education across the Humber Region

 The Humber Music Hub is a partnership of schools, local authorities, community groups, music organisations, industry and more, coordinated by the Hub Lead Organisation (HLO) Hull Music Service.
 The Humber Music Hub will deliver and support high quality music education for children and young people within the Humber region.

-Central to the success of the Hub is the partnership between the three core partners;
+Central to the success of the Hub is the partnership between the three strategic partners;

 Hull Music Service

-Nationally, the 43 new Hub Lead Organisations will share more than £76 million to coordinate music education in every local area through strategic partnerships.
+Nationally, the 43 new Hub Lead Organisations share more than £76 million annually to coordinate music education in every local area through strategic partnerships.
+This programme is now in its second academic year.

-In this first year, they will also receive an additional £25 million to invest in new musical instruments, equipment and technology, including instruments for children and young people with special education needs or disabilities.
+In 2024/25, Hubs also received an additional £25 million to invest in new musical instruments, equipment and technology, including instruments for children and young people with special education needs or disabilities.

 Music Hubs are expected to deliver against three aims: